 - Remove salmon from marinade, place on parchment-lined baking sheet and discard excess marinade.

-- Bake salmon for 20-25 minutes at 350 degrees F, or until salmon is slightly opaque in the middle and flakes easily.
+- Bake salmon for 20-25 minutes at 300 degrees F, or until salmon is slightly opaque in the middle and flakes easily (baking time will vary according to the thickness of the fillet).

 - Optional: Top with beet tzatziki.